History of weapons: War chariots

 Chariots, a mode of transportation, were used as a weapon by ancient peoples.
 The Hittites used chariots to crash into enemies, whereas the Egyptians used them to stay away from enemies and attack them by arrows and spears.

 These vehicles were first made in Mesopotamia by the Sumerians, as four-wheeled wagons each pulled by four donkeys.
-Every wagon held two individuals; a driver, and a warrior armed with a spear or an ax.
+Every wagon held two people; a driver, and a warrior armed with a spear or an ax.
 Some historians believe that chariots were first developed in the Eurasian steppes, somewhere near Russia and Uzbekistan.
-After the introduction of horses, it was discovered that they were much faster and consequently chariots became more fierce weapons with the combination of speed, strength and mobility.
+With the introduction of horses, chariots could combine speed, strength and mobility.
 The Hyksos introduced chariots in Egypt, these chariots were later modified into the Egyptian style, parts were changed and decorated with Egyptian symbols and paintings.
 However, by the 15th century BCE, Tutmoses III made 1000 chariots for military expedition.
 Each chariot carried two men, one to drive and one to shoot arrows.
 Much later, the Egyptians changed their strategy and divided the charioteers into five squadrons, with twenty-five chariots in each and two men in each chariot: a driver and a soldier armed with bows and arrows, a shield, a sword, and a javelin.
-If arrows were exhausted they would always keep swords as a backup for close combat.
+When the arrows were exhausted they had swords for close combat.